As children’s skins are delicate and thinner than adults, they are at a greater risk when it comes to harmful agent that can be absorbed through skin.

 UVA rays are present throughout the day and these rays penetrate more deeply into our skin and contribute to issues like ageing skin and skin cancer.

-UVB rays are the key contributor for sunburn as well as skin cancer and they are the strongest between 10 am to 4 pm.
+UVB rays are the key contributor to sunburn as well as skin cancer and they are the strongest between 10 am to 4 pm.
 We should try to avoid staying under the sun for more than 30 minutes during this period

 Types of Sunscreen

-Chemical-free sunscreen’s active ingredient consists of either Zinc Oxide or Titanium Dioxide which sit on top of the skin forms a barrier against the harmful sun rays while not being absorbed by the body.
+Chemical-free sunscreen’s active ingredient consists of either Zinc Oxide or Titanium Dioxide which sits on top of the skin forms a barrier against the harmful sun rays while not being absorbed by the body.

 Sunscreen labelled as ‘broad-spectrum’ are sunscreen which protects again both.